Gabeele/7-Segment-Display-Neural-Network/README.md

 # 7-Segment-Display-Neural-Network
 Projected base around a LinkedIn Learning course which goes into depth on Neural Networks (NN).
 This project uses a NN to classify a 7 segment display input and outputs a perdicted result.
 Written in C++, the NN doesn't use any outside libraries or frameworks outside of STD.
-The GUI is buillt using QT. /
-# 7-Segment-Display-Neural-Network
-Projected base around a LinkedIn Learning course which goes into depth on Neural Networks (NN).
-This project uses a NN to classify a 7 segment display input and outputs a perdicted result.
-Written in C++, the NN doesn't use any outside libraries or frameworks outside of STD.
 The GUI is buillt using QT.

 ![Banner](https://user-images.githubusercontent.com/59030389/178107541-488dc55c-128a-41c5-a55a-09c29b755e57.jpeg)